 San Cristobal De Las Casas Travel Guide

 The colonial village of San Cristobal de las Casas is the jewel in the centre of the cool Chiapas highlands, nestled in a valley and surrounded by forests and hills.
-San Cristobal de las Casas is close to a number of traditional Mayan villages, and the town still retains a palpable indigenous soul, coexisting harmoniously with its colonial charm, that makes it an enchanting place to visit.
+San Cristobal de las Casas is close to a number of traditional Mayan villages, and the town still retains a palpable indigenous soul, coexisting harmoniously with its colonial charm.

 The town was originally established as a Spanish stronghold against the surrounding indigenous communities.
 It is a picturesque place of cobbled lanes and long rambling streets that undulate with the hilly terrain, squat whitewashed houses with red tiled roofs, flower-filled patios, wrought iron balconies, shady plazas, ornate facades and lavish churches.
 The main plaza was the Spanish centre of town and today it is the best place to sit and watch life pass by.
 The cathedral dominates the northern side and its steps are always busy with playful, ragged children, arriving and departing worshippers, resting passersby and vendors.
 North of the plaza the daily market is a fascinating bustle of indigenous life, a trading space for local produce and household goods.